Web Search & Marketing Newsletter – March 2013

 If you currently manage your own AdWords campaigns and would like to receive Google’s detailed documentation for converting existing campaigns, please get in touch and we can email this to you.
 If we are managing your account, we will contact you once the transition process begins and keep you informed of the impact of these changes.

-If you require any further information on the Enhanced Campaigns and how the Web Marketing Workshop can help your online marketing activity, please contact us now.
+If you require any further information on the Enhanced Campaigns and how the Web Marketing Workshop UK can help your online marketing activity, please contact us now.